Physical Education Teacher, Early Childhood, Part-Time

 Interact and collaborate with faculty members, administration, and parents on a daily basis.

-Teachers are responsible for developing curriculum, supervising students both in and out of the classroom
+Teachers are responsible for developing curriculum and supervising students both in and out of the classroom

 Maintain up-to-date teaching techniques to provide students with a quality educational experience.